 As a startup matures, its processes, services, and products evolve in complexity and functionality.
 Quality documentation becomes crucial for ensuring consistency, accuracy, and compliance.
 Abundant knowledge base content and help docs can ensure customers remain guided.
 Poor documentation can lead to costly mistakes and even potential legal issues.
 Finding technical writers with knowledge of industry best practices can help avert embarrassing and costly mistakes further down the road.

 Relegating documentation duties to contract writers or tech writing agencies can provide numerous benefits to a maturing startup, and a variety of options exist for hiring technical writers.
 Here are some of the advantages to outsourcing documentation duties:

 Managed technical writing services can be a practical solution for startups looking to run lean while meeting all documentation needs.
 Contract documentarians or tech writing agencies can provide services on an as-needed basis, which can save the company money on salary and benefits expenses associated with hiring full-time technical writers.

 2. Access to specialized expertise

-Insights gained from professional writers provides access to specialized expertise that may not be available within the company.
+Insights gained from professional writers provide access to specialized expertise that may not be available within the company.
 A contract technical writer with a competent skill set and proven track record can provide high-quality documentation that not only adheres to industry standards but also acknowledges unique problems faced by similar end users.
-Technical writers who are knowledgeable in specific industries can help ensure products or services are in compliance with applicable laws and regulations.
+Technical writers who are knowledgeable in specific industries can help ensure products or services comply with applicable laws and regulations.
 This can reduce the risk of fines, legal action, and damage to the company's reputation.